 Open Doors Ministry

-If you walk by Grace Church on Westminster Street on a weekday from 11 a.m. to 2 p.m., you will see that the doors of the church are open and welcoming sign on the sidewalk says “OPEN.”
-The view from the street is the beautiful altar softly lit, and there may be music from our magnificent organ.
-Two docents who are parish volunteers are seated in the narthex to greet visitors and welcome them to Grace Church.
+If you walk by Grace Church on Westminster Street on a weekday from 11:00 AM to 2:00 PM, you will see that the doors of the church are open and welcoming sign on the sidewalk says “OPEN.”
+The view from the street is the beautiful High Altar and Triptych softly lit, and there may be music from our organ.
+Weekday Docents, who are parish volunteers, are seated in the Narthex to greet visitors and welcome them to Grace Church.
 This is the Grace Church Open Doors Ministry in action.
-We are the only downtown church in Providence that’s open during the week.
+We are the only downtown church in Providence that is open during the week.

 Our visitors come from a wide geographic area — Providence and Rhode Island residents; visitors from across the United States who are in Providence for business, a convention or to visit family or students; and others, including visitors from Canada, Italy, Australia, Germany, Russia, Spain, Mexico, Korea, China and the Philippines.

-The docents are happy to answer questions about the church as well as give information about Providence to help visitors.
-Individuals in need who have come to the church looking for help are referred to PICA and given a copy of the local Street Sheet publication.
+The Docents are happy to answer questions about the church as well as give information about Providence to help visitors.
+Individuals in need who have come to the church looking for help are referred to PICA (Providence Intown Churches Association) and given a copy of the local Street Sheet publication.
 When the Rector is available, he makes time to meet with people looking for pastoral care and is always happy to get in touch with people if he’s not around at the time they visit.